3,4-Methylenedioxy-N-methylphentermine

-3,4-Methylenedioxy-N-methylphentermine (MDMP or MDMPH), also known as 3,4-methylenedioxy-α,α,N-trimethylphenethylamine, is a lesser-known drug.
+MDMP, also known as 3,4-methylenedioxy-N-methylphentermine or as α-methyl-MDMA, is a lesser-known psychoactive drug of the phenethylamine, amphetamine, and MDx families.

 Use and effects

-MDMP was first synthesized by Alexander Shulgin.
-In his book PiHKAL, the minimum dose is listed as 110 mg, and the duration is listed as approximately 6 hours.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists MDMP's minimum dose as 110 mg orally and its duration as "perhaps 6 hours".
 MDMP produces few to no effects, and is slightly similar to MDMA.

 Pharmacology

 Pharmacodynamics

 MDMP failed to act as a serotonin releasing agent in rat brain synaptosomes in vitro.

+Chemistry

+Synthesis

+The chemical synthesis of MDMP has been described.